Lil' Kim: 2017–present: Girls Cruise and 9

+In July 2025, Kim appeared as a guest for the Wu-Tang Clan's final show at Madison Square Garden.

 Influences

 Lil' Kim cited as her rap influences MC Lyte, Salt-N-Pepa and Roxanne Shanté.
-She was also influenced by Slick Rick, The Notorious B.I.G., Eric B. & Rakim, Queen Latifah and Mary J. Blige.
-Lil' Kim also cited Madonna as an influence, and stated she modeled her own career in that of Madonna, labeling herself as the "Black Madonna".
+She was also influenced by Slick Rick, the Notorious B.I.G., Eric B. & Rakim, Queen Latifah and Mary J. Blige.
+Lil' Kim also cited Madonna as an influence, saying she modeled her own career on Madonna's, and labeling herself as the "Black Madonna".

+Other ventures

 Products and endorsements

-In 1998, Lil' Kim signed to Wilhelmina Models.
-That same year she was announced as the face for the fashion brand Candie's alongside Brandy.
+In 1998, Lil' Kim signed with Wilhelmina Models.
+That same year, she was announced as the face for the fashion brand Candie's alongside Brandy.
 She became the first and only rapper to endorse the brand to date.
 In 2000, Lil' Kim signed a deal with fashion house Iceberg, and also with cosmetics brand MAC to help endorse their VIVA GLAM line of lipsticks and lip glosses alongside Mary J. Blige.

 The MAC VIVA GLAM III campaign, which was built around a plum-brown lipstick, helped raise $4 million for the company in one year and became the most successful VIVA GLAM campaign to date.
 Due to the success, the two signed on for a second year.
 The rapper also modeled for the urban fashion line Baby Phat in August 2000.
-In March 2001, Lil' Kim, along with several other artists, featured in a commercial for Apple's Mac computers.
-It highlighted how users can burn custom CD's on their Mac.
+In March 2001, Lil' Kim, along with several other artists, were in an Apple Mac computer commercial, demonstrating how to burn custom CDs on a Mac.

-In 2004, it was announced that Lil' Kim would launch a designer watch collection, titled Royalty by Lil' Kim.
-Jeweler Jacob Arabo manufactured the watches.
-She also debuted her first clothing line, entitled Hollyhood.
-Lil' Kim also lent her voice to the video game Def Jam: Fight for NY which she was featured in.
-In 2005, Lil' Kim collaborated on a shoe line with high end shoe store, Petite Peton.
-That same year Lil' Kim was featured as a character in the limited edition comic book "The Heist".
-The book was a collaboration between Marvel and Atlantic Records.
+In 2004, she launched a designer watch collection with manufacturer and jeweler Jeweler Jacob Arabo, Royalty by Lil' Kim.
+She also debuted her first clothing line, Hollyhood.
+She lent her voice to the video game Def Jam: Fight for NY, in which she was featured.
+In 2005, she collaborated on a shoe line with high-end brand Petite Peton.
+That same year, she appeared as a character in the limited-edition comic book "The Heist“, a collaboration between Marvel and Atlantic Records.

-In August 2010, Lil' Kim signed a deal with Three Olives Vodka to become the face for their Purple vodka.
-In September of that same year, Lil' Kim, along with her cousin, Katrise Jones, opened their first beauty salon in Charlotte, North Carolina called Salon Se Swa.
-That same month, Lil' Kim also launched her second clothing line, entitled 24/7 Goddess Collection, at Charlotte NC Fashion Week.
-In November 2012, Lil' Kim began endorsing Cîroc vodka, revealing her own cocktail, titled "Queen Bee", and announcing herself as the "First Lady" of the brand.
+In August 2010, Lil' Kim signed a deal with Three Olives Vodka as the face for their Purple vodka.
+In September of that same year, she, along with her cousin Katrise Jones, opened their first beauty salon in Charlotte, North Carolina called Salon Se Swa.
+That same month, she launched her second clothing line, 24/7 Goddess Collection, at Charlotte, North Carolina's Fashion Week.
+In November 2012, Lil' Kim began endorsing Cîroc vodka, revealing her own cocktail, "Queen Bee“, and announcing herself as the "First Lady" of the brand.